marklogic-community/grove-react-ui/docs/CONTRIBUTING.markdown

-**NOTE: This document is currently out-of-date!
-Updates coming soon.**

 # Contributing to Muir

+A document about contributing to MUIR in general is found at https://wiki.marklogic.com/display/SAL/MUIR+Developer+Starters+Guide.

+## Contributing to the React Template Specifically

-## An Initial Approach to Building a New Feature While Learning the Stack
+### An Initial Approach to Building a New Feature While Learning the Stack

 (Whew!
 Too many words for a heading?)